Correlational Tractography & Connectometry

 |demo.txt.length40.bmi.t20.report.html||HTML file reporting the connectometry results|

 Results for increased metrics associated with the study variable will be saved with “inc” (for decreased metrics, “dec”):

 |bmi.t2.inc.tt.gz||tractography file stores tracks that are increased metrics correlated with the study variable.
 It can be opened with the t-statistics FIB file|

 |bmi.t2.inc.jpg||figure showing the tracks in four different views.|

 To change how DSI Studio visualizes tracks, open any FIB file in [Step T3 Fiber Tracking] and change [Step T3(c) Option].
 After closing the fiber tracking window, DSI Studio will memorize the setting and apply it.

 There are several ways to improve the FDR, with the expense of losing sensitivity.
-You may increase the length threshold (e.g. 30 mm), increase the T threshold, increase pruning iterations in the advanced options.
+You may increase the length threshold (e.g. 30 mm), increase the T threshold, and increase pruning iterations in the advanced options.

 - If you have very different FDR results at different permutation counts, increase the permutation count until the FDR converges.